namtvit07/pushpop/README.md

 #### Deploy a Pushpop Instance

-Ready to deploy the Pushpop job you wrote locally and start getting regular reports?
+Ready to deploy a local Pushpop job?
 Detailed instructions for Heroku are provided, as well as the basics for other platforms.

 **[Go to the Deploy Guide](#deploy-guide)**

 #### Need help?

-Don't have a hacker at hand?
-The friendly folks at Keen IO are happy to help you get a Pushpop instance running.
+Don't have a hacker on hand?
+The friendly folks at Keen IO can set everything up for you.

 **Email [team@keen.io](mailto:team@keen.io?subject=I want a Pushpop!)** with the subject "I want a Pushpop!"